 The Dark Cave

 This first Batu cave is definitely the more adventurous of the 2 caves.
-This is the first of the 2 large Batu caves which you will encounter while ascending the stairs and the entrance is near the top along a pathway on the left hand side.
-Dark Cave has a total network of 2 kilometers and it is of course very “dark” inside.
+This is the first of the 2 large Batu caves which you will encounter while ascending the stairs.
+Visitors will find the entrance near the top along a pathway on the left hand side.
+Additionally, the Dark Cave has a total network of 2 kilometers and it is of course very “dark” inside.
 Therefore, visitors are required to pay a small fee and join a guided tour.

 The flora and fauna inside the cave is very interesting.
 As previously mentioned the caves have a long history of human habitation so there are archeological relics.
 Additionally, there are bats, unique spiders and insects inside the cave which the guide explains in detail.